 - A. U.S. Ski & Snowboard Course Approval (Inventory available on U.S. Ski & Snowboard /FIS websites) - 1.
-Required for all U.S. Ski & Snowboard Downhill (DH), Super G (SG), Giant Slalom (GS), Slalom (SL), and Parallel (P) events, both scored and non-scored - 2.
-Required for U.S. Ski & Snowboard Masters events - 3.
-Course setting needs to conform to the inspection report and U.S. Ski & Snowboard/FIS requirements - 4.
-FIS homologated trails are automatically accepted by U.S. Ski & Snowboard - B. FIS Racecourse Homologation (Inventory on FIS website) - 1.
+Required for all U.S. Ski & Snowboard Downhill (DH), Super G (SG), Giant Slalom (GS), Slalom (SL), and Parallel (P) events, both scored and non-scored. - 2.
+Required for U.S. Ski & Snowboard Masters events. - 3.
+Course setting needs to conform to the inspection report and U.S. Ski & Snowboard/ FIS requirements. - 4.
+Current FIS course homologations supersede existing U.S. Ski & Snowboard course approvals, provided no major changes have taken place on the racecourse and re-inspection is current. - B. FIS Racecourse Homologation (Inventory on FIS website) - 1.
 U.S. Ski & Snowboard and FIS calendared events are to be held on racecourses that are homologated (approved) in advance by the FIS. - 2.
-Homologation requests are directed to the U.S. Ski & Snowboard representative of the FIS Alpine Racecourses Subcommittee; they are not sent to FIS Office.
+Homologation requests are directed to the U.S. Ski & Snowboard representative of the FIS Alpine Racecourses Subcommittee; they are not sent to FIS Office. - 3.
+Downhill (DH) and Super G (SG) courses must be re-homologated every 5 years.
+Downhill (DH) and Super G (SG) events must be held on currently homologated hills.

-- 3. Downhill (DH) and Super G (SG) courses must be re-homologated every 5 years.
-Downhill (DH) and Super G (SG) events must be held on currently homologated hills. - 4.
-Slalom (SL) and Giant Slalom (GS) courses must be re-homologated every 10 years.
+- 4. Slalom (SL) and Giant Slalom (GS) courses must be re-homologated every 10 years.
 In cases of force majeure, Slalom (SL) and Giant Slalom (GS) events may be staged on replacement hills.
 These hills are required to meet standards of original homologation, and Jury Minutes must be generated to document the need for the replacement. - 5.
 All courses DH, SG, GS, and SL must be re-homologated whenever there have been major modifications to the hill including, but not limited to: - a.
 Erosion, landslides of overgrowth - b.
 Construction of buildings or lifts - c.
 Construction of shelters, parks, roads, tracks, etc. - d.
-Installation of snowmaking hydrants, snow retention fences, additional hardware media.ussa.org/Public/Athletics/CompServices/Homologation/ fis-ski.com/DB/alpine-skiing/homologations.html
+Installation of snowmaking hydrants, snow retention fences, additional hardware media.usskiandsnowboard.org/CompServices/Homologation/ (Login is required: User ID = homologation; Password = Allout2022!)

-NOTE: Homologation files are available for review on the following websites; these are the only valid sources for verification of a course homologation:
+NOTE: Homologation files are available for review on the following websites; these - not paper copies or copies posted on independent websites - are the only valid sources for verification of a course homologation: